pratik-choudhari/AlgoCode/EDA/StackOverflow19_Developer_Dataset/README.md

 - On performing data cleaning a secondary CSV is generated called Clean_Dataset.csv whoch is further used for visualisations.
 <br>
 (both these CSV files must be stored in a subfolder called datasets of the root project folder)

+To run the notebook codes you must install all dependencies/packages from requirements.txt!